Dollengo/DollOS/README.md

 To use any command, simply type it in the console prompt.
 For commands that require additional arguments, follow the specified syntax.
 For apps in desktop use only the name.
 - The desktop apps:
-    - DollPyCode
+    - DollPyCode: A simple IDE to programming your apps.
-    - DollNotePad
+    - DollNotePad: A simple Notepad to save your notes.
-    - DollAI
+    - DollAI: A assistant to support you quickly.
-    - Settings
+    - Settings: Just settings, configurations.

 Example:
 - .list